 May Whitney, New Elementary School

-May Whitney, one of the oldest structures in Lake Zurich, was originally constructed in 1929 as a high school with the large two-story brick masonry building that is still used today and served that purpose until Lake Zurich High School opened in 1974.
+May Whitney, one of the oldest structures in Lake Zurich, was originally constructed in 1929 as a high school with the large two-story brick masonry building.
+It served that purpose until Lake Zurich High School opened in 1974.
 It served as a middle school from 1975 to 2004, when it began use as an elementary school.

 The new May Whitney Elementary school is a 5-section school serving Pre k-5th grade.
 The building has the potential to house 910 students and is approximately 119,000 square feet.

 Concentric layers were a theme for the design, with communal spaces at the core.
 Each grade radiates from these centralized spaces creating separation.
 To create an identity for each grade and aid in wayfinding, graphics were incorporated that play off themes of shape and color.
 Each wing has the same resources.